NUsav77/PSMC/README.md

 # Live Page
 # https://savblock.herokuapp.com/
-Be advised, the live page is running on a free server.
+Be advised, the live page is running on a free server which offers a very slow initial load time.
 The initial load time can take 5-10 seconds.

 # SavBlock
 SavBlock Social Application for Pacific Savagez MC Members and Supporters